 The land is very, very beautiful.
 I travelled north to Dowa, south to Dedza and east to Salima and Lake Malawi.
 The hills are beautiful, the landscapes quite interesting and the variety ensures there is always an interesting view.

-Also on the bright side, I saw the most honest advertising I’ve seen anywhere in the world, ever.
+I must say that I saw the most honest advertising I’ve seen anywhere in the world, ever.
 Look at this marketing slogan.
-Can you imagine that working in Canada??
-It would be laughed at and derided.

 Patrick Laforet and his wife Ann took me to the Dowa clinic of Lifeline Malawi.
 This was very impressive.
 It is important to note that Malawi has 14 million people and 250 doctors, about 100 of whom are in administrative positions and are not practicing!
 That’s 150 doctors for 14 million people.
 If Canada had the same ratio for doctors, we’d only have 364 doctors.
 Imagine that!
 So Lifeline Malawi has stepped in to fill the gap.

 The clinic was full and had a long waiting line.
 Every person would be seen that day, no one would be turned away.
 It was humbling to realize how far some of these people had come, and how much community effort, in some cases, it took to get them here.

 Lifeline Malawi was founded in 2003 by Dr. Chris Brooks of First Assembly Church in Calgary, who visited Malawi and saw the great need for medical help.
 The budget of US$150,000 six years ago has grown to $2.1 million today and a staff of seventy people.
 In total, last year 157,000 people were seen at the clinics.

 Lifeline Malawi partners with others to provide holistic support to remote communities that includes healthcare, education, water and sanitation, and food.
 By keeping parents healthy, they are helping to reduce child labour.